vincentweisser/Computational_Longevity/_sources/Chapter 3 - Hallmarks and biomarkers of aging.md

 One of the most important obstacles is waiting for human biology to confirm certain longevity intervention.
 What if we can simulate this?

+Sure one potential solution are the animal models that we outline in chapter 4.
+But sometimes these animal models do not translate well to human outcomes.
+But can we do that computationally?

 Aging clocks seem to predict true biological state (age).
 Great overview can be found [here](https://www.technologyreview.com/2022/04/15/1050019/aging-clocks/).

 The most important aspect is the input data/biomarkers that are informative in infering the biological information.